Oksana-Lopatkina/aws-shop-be/README.md

 # aws-shop-be
-Shop: NodeJS in AWS Cloud
+Shop: NodeJS in AWS Cloud.
+BE part.